Japan beat Australia to reach World Cup, Saudis also qualify

 The game in a wet Sydney looked destined for a draw before Mitoma converted from close range on 89 minutes, and then again after a mazy run in injury time to spark joyous celebrations from the visitors.

+"I knew it was going to be a close match so when I was on the bench all I was thinking was, when I got on the field of play I just had to do my job and score a goal," said Mitoma, 24, who plays for Belgium's Union SG on loan from Premier League Brighton.

+"I feel really happy for the players and people back in Japan, and everyone who is a Japanese fan."

-Victory pushed Japan to the top of Asian Group B qualifying on 21 points, six clear of Australia with only one more game to play.
+Victory pushed the Blue Samurai to the top of Asian Group B qualifying on 21 points, six clear of Australia with only one more game to play.

 The Saudis, on 19 points, face China in Sharjah later Thursday but are assured of their place in Qatar courtesy of Japan's win.